daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Breastplate:** A fitted metal plate or set of plates that protect your torso but not your arms or legs, giving you greater movement than full plate at the cost of some protection.

 **Brigandine:** Long strips of metal attached to a cloth or leather backing.
-Often called “splint mail.”
+Often called "splint mail."

 **Chainmail:** Mail armor made from hundreds of interlocking metal rings or links.
-Often called “chain” or “chain armor.”
+Often called "chain" or "chain armor."

 **Dwarven breastplate:** A high-quality breastplate crafted by a skilled dwarf, providing good protection and great mobility.
 Dwarven breastplate is medium armor (2 Armor) but encumbers the wearer as if it were light armor (it has a Speed Effort cost of 1).
 Not all dwarf-crafted breastplates count as this type of armor (only exceptionally skilled dwarven smiths know how to make it).

 **Elven chainmail:** A high-quality suit of chainmail crafted by a skilled elf, providing good protection and excellent mobility.
 Elven chainmail is medium armor (2 Armor) but is no more encumbering than a typical outfit of normal clothing (it has no Speed Effort cost).
 Not all elf-crafted chainmail counts as this type of armor (only exceptionally skilled elven smiths know how to make it).

 **Full plate:** A complete suit of fitted metal plates that give excellent coverage and protection against attacks.
 The joints are protected by small layered plates over flexible chain.
-Sometimes called “plate mail.”
+Sometimes called "plate mail."

-**Heavy cloth:** Clothing that’s heavy enough to reduce the effect of attacks against you, such as winter clothing or a fashionable leather outfit.
+**Heavy cloth:** Clothing that's heavy enough to reduce the effect of attacks against you, such as winter clothing or a fashionable leather outfit.
 Heavy cloth provides 1 Armor against piercing or slashing attacks like arrows and swords, but not bashing attacks like clubs or hammers.
-Heavy cloth doesn’t have a Speed Effort cost.
-It can’t be worn with other kinds of armor.
+Heavy cloth doesn't have a Speed Effort cost.
+It can't be worn with other kinds of armor.

 **Hides and furs:** Made from thick or poorly cured animal skins.
-It’s heavier and bulkier than other kinds of leather armor, but easier to make, especially by resource-poor crafters.
+It's heavier and bulkier than other kinds of leather armor, but easier to make, especially by resource-poor crafters.

 **Leather jerkin:** Armor made of hardened pieces of leather (usually boiled or treated with chemicals) that mainly covers your torso.
-It’s stiffer than leather used for clothing, but still flexible enough that you can bend and twist in it.
-Some jerkins are reinforced with metal studs (and may be called “studded leather”), and brigandine improves upon that concept.
+It's stiffer than leather used for clothing, but still flexible enough that you can bend and twist in it.
+Some jerkins are reinforced with metal studs (and may be called "studded leather"), and brigandine improves upon that concept.

 **Padded:** Cloth armor that is deliberately designed with multiple layers to be thick and protective.
-This is sometimes called “quilted armor” because it is a layer of padding sewn between two layers of cloth.
+This is sometimes called "quilted armor" because it is a layer of padding sewn between two layers of cloth.
 Padded armor provides 1 Armor against piercing or slashing attacks like arrows and swords, but not bashing attacks like clubs or hammers.
-Padded armor doesn’t have a Speed Effort cost.
-It can’t be worn with other kinds of armor.
+Padded armor doesn't have a Speed Effort cost.
+It can't be worn with other kinds of armor.

 **Scale:** Mail armor made from overlapping scales or plates attached to a leather or cloth backing.
-Often called “scale mail.”
+Often called "scale mail."

 **Shield:** Provides an asset to Speed defense.
 Shield sizes vary from a small buckler to a large kite shield (in the Cypher System, the difference is mainly flavor, and for game purposes they all grant the wearer the same benefit).